-This is a shortened version of the original article.
+This is a shortened version of the article.
 For more details please download the original article in PDF format entitled: “ Natural Heavy Metal Chelators: Do they work?”

 This paper examines the systematic research that has been conducted over the last 5 years on various natural substances that are purported in the literature to work at mobilising and eliminating heavy metals.
 The research presented here examines the results using a number of natural substances, and their combinations, as well as a unique compound that had powerful synergistic effects against the majority of heavy metals, including mercury.